-Coronavirus made working from home the norm for most of 2020, however some businesses have begun to gradually return to their offices.
+Coronavirus made working from home the norm for most of 2020 and into 2021, however some businesses have begun to gradually return to their offices.
 As people across the world ease into what was once normal, many remain concerned of potential outbreaks at work, massive shut downs, companies policies to avoid infections, among other issues.
 While the idea of returning to work in person may sound a bit anxiety-inducing, this guide will navigate what precautions companies are taking as well as what employees can do to keep themselves safe.

 The transition of returning to work is a bit daunting.
 “A major consideration every organization should evaluate before issuing a return-to-work order are the practices they have adopted to promote a safe physical environment for workers,” the National Safety Council (NSC) stated in their SAFER guide.